cesarjorgemartinez/fiware-pep-steelskin/README.md

 ### Using Node Inspection

 The PEP within the Docker image can be run with [node inspection](https://nodejs.org/en/docs/guides/debugging-getting-started/) by setting the `NODE_OPTIONS` node environment variable or using as argument by setting the `NODE_ARGS' own environment variable (ex: node --inspect app.js, node --inspect-brk app.js).
-We recommended the use of `NODE_ARGS` because `NODE_OPTIONS` sometimes not recognize all values.
+We recommended the use of `NODE_ARGS` because `NODE_OPTIONS` sometimes not recognize all parameters.

 Examples: